evandroforks/StringReverseRestfull/README.md

 1. Install the latest version of Netbeans `All Bundle` from https://netbeans.org/downloads/
 1. **Fail,
-   falling back to standard Tomcat 9** Could not be found out-of-the-box plugin support for Payara 5 on Eclipse, neither Netbeans.
+   falling back to standard Tomcat 9** Could not be found an out-of-the-box plugin support for Payara 5 on Eclipse, neither Netbeans.